Knowledge base

 To resolve an email sending issue when your email is managed by Infomaniak and your website is with another provider (like Wix for example) and in this situation the DNS zone of the domain name is managed elsewhere, refer to this other guide.

-This guide explains how to create email addresses in bulk instead of adding them one by one within a Service Mail Infomaniak.
+This guide explains how to create email addresses in bulk instead of adding them one by one within an Infomaniak Mail Service.

 Preamble

-• To ensure responsible use of the services, a limit of creating a maximum of 50 email addresses per 24-hour period has been established.
+- To ensure responsible use of the services, a limit of up to 50 email addresses per 24-hour period has been set.

 Create new email addresses in bulk